Monday, August 12th, 2019

 EMA’s main argument for frustration in this case was that of supervening illegality.
 That, upon Brexit, it would no longer have the capacity as a matter of EU law to continue to use the Canary Wharf premises or perform under the lease.

 Speak to our expert team if you’d like to discuss lease frustrations further.
-We have a wealth of experience in regards to both private and commercial leases – please see our Property Department details and our Commercial Property details.
+We have a wealth of experience in regards to both private and commercial leases – please refer to our Property Department Department and Commercial Property Department pages.